Page contents:

 border - August 2010

-Going the other way, into Alaska, the signs have also changed.
+Going the other way, into Alaska, the signs have changed over the

 Sign at the Yukon/Alaska border - September 1993